Our History and Future

 Maimonides Medical Center was named for Rabbi Moshe Ben Maimon, a brilliant 12th-century philosopher who laid the foundation for the modern medical training of physicians.
 Rabbi Maimon, better known as Maimonides, was deeply committed to cultural tolerance and humane care, as well as high medical standards.
 It was he who said, "The physician should not treat the disease, but rather the patient who is suffering from it."
 At Maimonides Medical Center, we have practiced our namesake's philosophy with an unmatched passion for more than 100 years.

 Maimonides was founded as the New Utrecht Dispensary.
 In 1919, several smaller dispensaries were consolidated and New Utrecht became Israel Hospital of Brooklyn.
 In 1920 it merged with Zion hospital and became United Israel Zion Hospital.
 New facilities were built to accommodate the growing number of patients (the building that is now our Administration building on Tenth Avenue).
-In 1947, United Israel Zion and Beth Moses hospitals were merged to create the medical center as it exists today.
-The hospital was renamed in honor of Maimonides in 1966.
+In 1947, United Israel Zion and Beth Moses hospitals were merged to create the medical center as it exists today, and the hospital was renamed in honor of Maimonides.

 Technology & Culture of Innovation